-We fix a hierarchy of set-theoretic universes whose objects we call small, large, very large, etc. We call a space (equivalently, $\infty$-groupoid) $X$ small, large, etc. if for any choice of basepoint and natural number $n$ its homotopy sets $\pi_n X$ are small, large, etc. We call an $\infty$-category small, large, etc. if its maximal subspace and all its mapping spaces are.
+We fix a hierarchy of set-theoretic universes whose objects we call small, large, very large, etc. We call a space (equivalently, $\infty$-groupoid) $X$ small, large, etc. if for any choice of basepoint and natural number $n$ its homotopy sets $\pi_n X$ are small, large, etc. We call an $\infty$-category small, large, etc. if its maximal subspace and all its mapping spaces are small, large, etc.

 We refer to (not necessarily univalent) weak $(\infty,\n)$-categories for $0 \leq \n \leq \infty$ simply as $\n$-categories, and we refer to (not necessarily univalent) weak $(\n,\n)$-categories as $(\n,\n)$-categories.
 In particular, we refer to (not necessarily univalent) $(\infty,1)$-categories as 1-categories, or simply categories.
 We will sometimes want to work strictly, which can be viewed as a basechange along the colimit-preserving symmetric monoidal functor $\mS\to\Set$.
 In this case, we will refer to strict $(\n,\n)$-categories simply as strict $\n$-categories.\footnote{Note that an $(n,n)$-category need not be a strict $(n,n)$-category if $n>2$.
-For instance, the fundamental $\infty$-groupoid of the $2$-sphere $S^2\simeq \mathrm{B}^2\Omega^2 S^2$ is an $(\infty,0)$-category which is not strict, nor are its $n$-truncations for any $n>2$.} Thus we obtain natural examples of $(n,n)$-categories, and even $(n,0)$-categories, which are not strict.
+For instance, the fundamental $\infty$-groupoid of the $2$-sphere $S^2\simeq \mathrm{B}^2\Omega^2 S^2$ is an $(\infty,0)$-category which is not strict, nor are its $n$-truncations for any $n>2$.}

-\begin{notation} We will make use of the following notation and terminology when discussing categories, in the sense of categories enriched in the monoidal category of $\infty$-groupoids under the cartesian product. \begin{enumerate}[\normalfont(1)] \item We write $\mS$ for the category of spaces, by which we mean small $\infty$-groupoids, homotopy types, or anima, and $\Set$ for the category of small sets. \item We write $\infty\Cat$ and $\infty\CAT$ for the (very) large categories of small and large $\infty$-categories, respectively.
+\begin{notation} We will make use of the following notation and terminology when discussing categories, in the sense of categories enriched in the monoidal category of $\infty$-groupoids under the cartesian product. \begin{enumerate}[\normalfont(1)] \item We write $\mS$ for the category of spaces, by which we mean small $\infty$-groupoids, homotopy types, or anima, and $\Set$ for the category of small sets. \item We write $\infty\Cat$ for the large category of small $\infty$-categories.

 \item We write $\Delta$ for (a skeleton of) the category of finite, non-empty, partially ordered sets and order preserving maps, whose objects we denote by $[\n] = \{0 < ... < \n\}$ for $\n \geq 0$.\footnote{This should not be confused with the category $\bDelta$ of oriented simplices.} \item We write $\Map_{\mC}(A,B)$ for the space of maps (equivalently, $1$-morphisms) from $A$ to $B$ in $\mC$, for any category $\mC$ containing an ordered pair of objects $(A,B)\in\mC$.